Keys to Developing Skill, Confidence, and Career Success in Cake Decorating

 Experience teaches what shortcuts cannot:

-That’s why hands-on instruction guided by an experienced professional bridge the gap between theory and real-world success.
+That’s why hands-on instruction guided by an experienced professional bridges the gap between theory and real-world success.

 Choosing the Right Path